xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 ---

 <p>
-A pratice talks cover my recent works (helixDiff, HelixFlow, and ABGM) on May 2024 and a visulization for new antibody project (flow-matching).
+A pratice talks cover three my recent works (helixDiff, HelixFlow, and ABGM) on May 2024 and a visulization for new antibody project using flow-matching.
 </p>
 <p align="center">
 <a  href="https://youtu.be/s6CfBTmmV4U" target="_blank">